Surviving Your Kid's First Year as a Competitive Swimmer

 Proper Etiquette at Practices and Meets

 Basic etiquette applies first and foremost.
 If you would not do it in front of your Grandma, don’t do it in public.
-Remember that there are children present and watch your language!
-In the sport of Swimming, it is the Judge and referee who determine if a disqualification has been made.
+Remember there are children present and watch your language!
+In the sport of swimming, it is the judge and referee who determine if a disqualification is valid.
 There is no recourse if you disagree.
 Even if you see a swimmer commit a rules infraction, it doesn’t matter unless the judge sees it.
 It is poor sportsmanship to make a scene about it.

 Do not berate your child for getting a “DQ” (a disqualification i.e. an infraction of the swim association rules).
-Everyone learns more from their mistakes than they do their achievements.
+Everyone learns more from their mistakes than they do from their achievements.
 Every swimmer will at one time or another get DQ’d.
 It is not an embarrassment.
 It is a blessing.
-That is one mistake that they will never make again.
-It is beneficial to know the rules that you and your child will be performing under.
-These rules are located at the USA Swimming Association website at this link: http://www.usaswimming.org/DesktopDefault.aspx?TabId=1636&Alias=Rainbow&Lang=en
+That is one mistake they'll likely never make again.
+It is beneficial to know the rules you and your child will be performing under.
+These rules are located on the USA Swimming Association website and are updated annually.
+There is a complete version and a 'mini' version, which may be easier to navigate.

-Knowing these rules will help you and your child as you advance in this sport.
-You are not only setting an example for your children, you are responsible for your children and their behavior.
+Knowing these rules will help you and your child as they advance in this sport.
+You are not only setting an example for your children, you are responsible for them and their behavior.

 Meet times are given well in advance.
-Plan to get to the meet at least one hour in advance.
-Don’t panic when you walk into the facility.
-It can be daunting the first few times.
-Follow these little steps and stay calm, you will do just fine.
+Plan to get to the meet at least one hour early.
+Don’t panic when you walk into the facility as it can be daunting the first few times.
+Follow these little steps and stay calm.
+You will do just fine.

-- Bring at minimum two Sharpie permanent markers (you will need to write your child’s race number, heat number, lane number, and name on them somewhere visible to them)
+- Bring at minimum two Sharpie permanent markers (you will need to write your child’s race number, heat number, lane number, and name on them somewhere visible).

 - Pack a cooler with healthy snacks and water.
 Sometimes venues have snack bars.
 These do not provide the type of high quality nutrition that a swimmer needs to perform at their best.

-- Cash to purchase t-shirts, snacks, heat sheets, etc. I usually have at least $20 in cash on hand at a meet.
+- Make sure you have cash to purchase things like t-shirts, snacks, or heat sheets.
+I usually have at least $20 in cash on hand at a meet.

-- Bring books, Gameboys, whatever that will keep your child occupied in between events.
+- Bring books, Gameboys, whatever will keep your child occupied in between events.

-- Print your child’s race number, lane number, heat number and name on their arm or leg where they can see it.
+- Print your child’s race, lane, and heat numbers as well as their name, on their arm or leg where they can see it.